section-engineering-education/engineering-education/content/articles/debugging-with-chucker/index.md

 Chucker has two libraries i.e `com.github.chuckerteam.chucker:library` and `com.github.chuckerteam.chucker:library-no-op`.
 The latter is used to isolate Chucker from the release build.

 This means if you fail to add the second library, Chucker will still work but it will be present in your release build.
-This is not encouraged due to some reasons that we will discuss below.
+This is not encouraged due to some reasons that we will discuss in this article.

 Also, ensure Java 8 support is enabled by ensuring that the code below is present in your app-level `build.gradle` file inside the `android` block.